 For the pastry

-- This recipe makes enough for 3 double crust pies.
+- This recipe makes enough for 3 X 8 inch double crust pies or 2 X 9 inch pies and 1 single crust.
 Mix together flour and salt.
 Cut in lard with pastry blender until mixture resembles coarse breadcrumbs.
 In a measuring cup (250ml) combine vinegar and egg.
 Add ice water to make 1 cup.
 Gradually stir liquid into flour and lard mixture.
 You might need to add a little more cold water to make the pastry dough come together.
 Do not overmix.( If you think you have a perfectly shaped dough you’ve probably gone too far.)

 - Divide into 3 equal parts, and press them into disks, wrap them in plastic wrap and put in the refrigerator to chill or a freezer if you are intending to use the other two pie crusts later.